 EasyWP from Namecheap

-Namecheap is one of the most popular domain name registrars, and as the name says, affordable.
-Namecheap offer all sorts of products besides domain names, one of those products is hosting services.
+Namecheap is one of the most popular domain name registrars, and as the name suggests, it’s affordable.
+Namecheap offer all sorts of products besides domain names, one of those products is web hosting services.
 Its WordPress-exclusive hosting service EasyWP offers a simple product at an affordable rate.
 However, is it any good?

 - Starter: $2.49 a month for 10 GB of webspace, 50K visitors a month (for 1 website).